 Kindergarten for Northcote.
 (1951, June 18).
 The Age, page 2.
 Retrieved from Trove, National Library of Australia.

 New Kindergarten.
 (1952, March 4).
 The Age, p.
 7. Retrieved from Trove, National Library of Australia.

 Out of the mouths.
 (1952, April 28).
 The Argus, p.
 5. Retrieved from Trove, National Library of Australia.

 National Quality Standard rating

 The National Quality Framework was established in 2012 as a way to assess the quality of kindergartens/preschools, long day care, family day care and outside school hours care services and to drive continuous improvement.
 All Victorian providers undergo detailed reviews by the Department of Education and Training where their performance is assessed against the seven quality areas of the National Quality Standard and given an overall rating based on these results.

 Our kindergarten had its first ever assessment in August/September 2015, including a review of our Quality Improvement Plan (QIP – our goals for improving), observation of Educators, interviews with Educators and committee members and review of key information.
-We are proud to report that we achieved an Exceeding National Quality Standard rating for all seven quality areas and an overall rating of Exceeding National Quality Standard, which is the highest possible rating.
+We are proud to report in 2021 we achieved an Exceeding National Quality Standard rating for all seven quality areas and an overall rating of Exceeding National Quality Standard, which is the highest possible rating.